6 The Poisoning

 The poisoning had one more consequence worth telling, because it created one of the most important symbioses in the living world – and one that still shapes human civilization.

-This is the deal that makes agriculture possible.
-Every soybean field, every clover pasture, every acacia tree in the savanna is running on a partnership between a plant and a bacterium that figured out how to fix nitrogen in a world full of the gas that destroys the enzyme needed to do it.
-The entire arrangement is a workaround for the consequences of the Great Oxidation Event.
-The root nodule is, in essence, a shelter from a poison released 2.4 billion years ago.
+Agriculture runs on that deal.
+Every soybean field, every clover pasture, every acacia tree in the savanna depends on a partnership between a plant and a bacterium that can fix nitrogen in a world full of the gas that destroys the enzyme needed to do it.
+The whole arrangement works around the consequences of the Great Oxidation Event.
+The root nodule shelters nitrogenase from a poison released 2.4 billion years ago.

 6.9 The energetics of a new world